Global Search

 Context-aware ranking

-Single input, always give results from both
+Single input, results from both

 -